Mars Horizon

-Mars Horizon is a 2020 videogame by Auroch Digital about the Space Race and exploration of space in general, including the proposed first crewed mission to Mars.
+Mars Horizon is a 2020 video game by Auroch Digital about the Space Race and exploration of space in general, including the proposed first crewed mission to Mars.

 Gameplay

-The player first selects a space agency: USA, ESA, Soviet Union (later Russia), China, and Japan.
-Public support determines the agency’s budget, and a tech tree unlocks missions, buildings, and rocket parts.
+The player first selects a space agency: NASA, ESA, Soviet Union (later Russia), China, and Japan.
+Public support determines the agency's budget, and a tech tree unlocks missions, buildings, and rocket parts.
 The missions are milestones from the space race, such as launching the first satellite, the first human to outer space, the first probes to the various planets in the Solar System, the Moon landing, and so on.
 During these missions the player must complete minigames to progress the mission.
 While these mini-games occur, the player is given quotas they must fulfill by trading resources (such as navigation, communications, power, and data) for others, facing increasingly difficult quotas with more factors used for trading resources to the mini-games added the further the player progresses, including radiation, heat, and drift.
-If these quotas aren’t met the mission will fail.
+If these quotas aren't met the mission will fail.
 The later stages of the game focus on proposed missions that have not been achieved yet, such as the first sample-return mission from Mars.
 The game ends with the first human mission to Mars, with the agency that completes this first automatically winning.